apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stagnant England endure a pasting that had been in the post since Adelaide**
+**India heat: What record air conditioner sales reveal about heatwave**

-You can read more about it [here](https://www.espncricinfo.com/story/t20-world-cup-2024-eng-vs-ind-stagnant-england-endure-a-pasting-that-had-been-in-the-post-since-adelaide-1441276).
+You can read more about it [here](https://www.bbc.com/news/articles/cw555ny3q9xo).

 ## Requirements
 - Python 3.8